Aman1953/100DaysOfCode/Readme.md

 <p>Write a program to check whether a number is a Bouncy number or not</p>

 <h5>Day-69/h5>
-<p>Write a program to check whether a number is a Smith number or not</p>
+<p>Write a program to take an input from the user and check whether that number is Smith Number or not</p>